martinphellwig/django-integrator/README.txt

 http://patreon.com/hellwig

 Thank you very much!
-Your donation will help me towards my end-goal of a grid-independent small holding where I automate the sh*t out of it.
+Your donation will help me towards my end-goal of a grid-independent small holding where I automate the sh*t out of it :-).
 In the mean time I'll keep building stuff and where possible and practical open-source them under the BSD license.